• FB

 What is Pressure Cooking

-Pressure cooking is a cooking method that takes a pot and tops it with a special airtight lid and seal.
-By sealing a liquid in a pressure cooker traps the vapor that rises from the liquid.
-This in turn raises the pressure inside the pressure cooker along with the maximum temperature that the liquid can reach.
+Pressure cooking is a cooking method that uses a pot and tops it with a special airtight lid and seal.
+Sealing a liquid in a pressure cooker traps the vapor that rises from the liquid.
+This, in turn, raises the pressure inside the pressure cooker and the maximum temperature that the liquid can reach.

 In layman’s terms, the increased temperature and pressure significantly speed up the cooking process.
 The pressure infuses the hot steam into the food.
-By utilizing this method, pressure cooking can cook foods in about one third the ordinary time on average and often over 10 times faster.
+By utilizing this method, pressure cooking can cook foods in about one-third of the ordinary time on average and often over ten times faster.

-With this pressure cooker there are 2 types of release methods
+With this pressure cooker, there are two types of release methods

-• Quick – Fast pressure release means that the cook should use the valve, or pressure releasing mechanism particular to their cooker (such as a button to push, a lever to twist, or a slide to pull), to release pressure once the timer goes off.
+• Quick Release: Fast pressure release means that the cook should use the valve or pressure-releasing mechanism particular to their cooker (such as a button to push, a lever to twist, or a slide to pull) to release pressure once the timer goes off.
 For thick recipes (such as a chili or a risotto), right after this release, the still unopened pressure cooker should be given a few small jolts to release any super-heated seam pockets in the food.

-• Normal – Slow pressure releases pressure using the pressure releasing mechanism.
-By letting the machine release it for it, it lets the pressure drop slowly from your electric pressure cooker.
-During this slow release, the cooking continues, so it is recommended for certain cuts of meats, and some desserts.
-When pressure is fully released, the float (pressure indicator) will drop and the lid will unlock to open.
+• Normal Release: Slow pressure releases pressure using the pressure-releasing mechanism.
+By letting the machine release it for you, the pressure drops slowly from your electric pressure cooker.
+During this slow release, the cooking continues, so it is recommended for certain cuts of meat and some desserts.
+When pressure is fully released, the float (pressure indicator) will drop, and the lid will unlock to open.

 Pressure Cooker Honey BBQ Thighs1

-Let’s talk about these luscious boneless thighs.
-I was at the butcher shop and he had an in-store special.
-99 cents a pound with no limit!
-Now I normally don’t buy thighs as I’m not a huge fan of dark meat.
-Don’t get me wrong, it tastes great but it’s not the healthiest part only due to it having a higher fat content.
+Let’s talk about these luscious, boneless thighs.
+I was at the butcher shop, and he had an in-store special: 99 cents a pound with no limit!
+Now, I normally don’t buy thighs as I’m not a huge fan of dark meat.
+Don’t get me wrong; it tastes great, but it’s not the healthiest part due to its higher fat content.

 Pressure Cooker Honey BBQ Thighs2